lightning-js/renderer/README.md

 Any JavaScript language features or browser APIs that cannot be automatically transpiled or polyfilled by industry standard transpilers (such as Babel) to target these versions must be carefully considered before use.

+For a more detailed and comprehensive list of browsers and their features please see [browsers](./BROWSERS.md)

 ## Example Tests

 The Example Tests sub-project define a set of tests for various Renderer